mtov/engsoftmoderna/en/chapter2.md

 and interfaces using graphical modeling languages, like UML, which we will discuss in Chapter 4.
 Only upon completion of the analysis and design phases, the coding phase would start under the responsibility of programmers.
-This setup inherently created a hierarchy, with analysts often being regarded as the more prestigious roles.
+This setup inherently created a hierarchy where analysts are often regarded as the more prestigious roles.
 However, with the introduction of agile methodologies---particularly XP---this hierarchy was dismantled, since XP advocates for starting coding
 at a project's outset.